Lossy Unification

 One drawback is that in some cases performance of unification will be worse with the heuristic.
 Specifically, if the heuristic will repeatedly attempt to unify lists of arguments es₀ = es₁ while failing.

 The main drawback is that the heursitic is not complete, i.e. it will cause Agda to ignore some possible solutions to unification variables.
 For example if f is a constant function, then the constraint f ?0 = f 1 does not uniquely determine ?0, but the heuristic will end up assigning 1 to ?0.
+However, if f is injective this heuristic is complete.

 Such assignments can lead to Agda to report a type error which would not have been reported without the heuristic.
 This is because committing to ?0 = 1 might make other constraints unsatifiable.